LSSTDESC/BremertonRoundTrip/README.md

 test/driver.py --h5read test.h5 --phosim test.txt
 ```

-The HDF5 has one dataset which contains the structure python array.
+The HDF5 has one dataset which contains the structured python array.